Hwting/jicki.github.io/_posts/2017-03-03-kubernetes-1.5.3.md

 [kubeadm] WARNING: kubeadm is in alpha, please do not use it for production clusters.
 [preflight] Running pre-flight checks
 [preflight] Starting the kubelet service
-[init] Using Kubernetes version: v1.5.3
+[init] Using kubernetes version: v1.5.3
 [tokens] Generated token: "c53ef2.d257d49589d634f0" [certificates] Generated Certificate Authority key and certificate.
 [certificates] Generated API Server key and certificate